Important Educational Disclaimer

 Taxable Percentage = Total Pre-Tax IRA Balance ÷ Total IRA Balance

-Example: You have $93,000 in pre-tax Traditional IRA funds from an old 401(k) rollover.
-You contribute $7,000 in nondeductible after-tax dollars, bringing your total to $100,000.
-Your split is 93% pre-tax, 7% after-tax.
+Example: You have $92,500 in pre-tax Traditional IRA funds from an old 401(k) rollover.
+You add $7,500 in nondeductible after-tax dollars, bringing the total to $100,000.
+Your split is 92.5% pre-tax, 7.5% after-tax.

-When you try to convert “just” your $7,000 after-tax contribution, the IRS forces you to convert proportionally: 93% of that $7,000 conversion ($6,510) is taxable, while only $490 is tax-free.
-This surprise tax bill defeats the entire purpose.
+When you try to convert “just” your $7,500 after-tax contribution, the IRS forces a proportional conversion: 92.5% of that $7,500 ($6,938) becomes taxable, and only $562 escapes tax.
+The surprise tax bill defeats the entire point of the strategy.

 Three Solutions to the Pro-Rata Problem

-- Reverse Rollover to 401(k): Roll your pre-tax Traditional IRA balances into your current employer’s 401(k) before doing the backdoor Roth.
+1. Reverse Rollover to 401(k): Roll your pre-tax Traditional IRA balances into your current employer’s 401(k) before doing the backdoor Roth.
 This clears out Traditional IRA balances, isolating the new after-tax contribution for clean conversion.
 Requires your employer plan to accept incoming rollovers (most do).

-- Convert Everything: Convert all Traditional IRA funds to Roth in one year, paying taxes on the entire pre-tax balance.
+2. Convert Everything: Convert all Traditional IRA funds to Roth in one year, paying taxes on the entire pre-tax balance.
 Eliminates pro-rata issues going forward and might make sense if balances are modest or you’re in an unusually low-income year.

-- Skip Backdoor Roth: If the pro-rata rule makes the strategy tax-inefficient, simply forgo it and focus on maximizing 401(k) contributions (up to $23,500 in 2025, plus $7,500 catch-up) and taxable account investing instead.
+3. Skip the Backdoor Roth: if the pro-rata rule makes the strategy too tax-inefficient, drop it.
+Focus on maxing your 401(k) instead (up to $24,500 in 2026, plus the $8,000 catch-up if 50+) and taxable account investing.

 Mega Backdoor Roth: The Advanced Version

-- Your 401(k) must allow after-tax contributions beyond the standard $23,500 employee deferral
+• Your 401(k) must allow after-tax contributions beyond the standard $24,500 employee deferral

-- Plan must permit in-service distributions or in-plan Roth conversions
+• Plan must permit in-service distributions or in-plan Roth conversions

-- Total 401(k) contribution limit is $70,000 in 2025 ($77,500 if 50+)
+• Total 401(k) contribution limit is $72,000 in 2026 ($80,000 if 50+)

 Real-World Scenarios: Who Should Choose Which?

-Scenario 1: Sarah, 28-Year-Old Marketing Professional
+Scenario 1: Sarah, 28-year-old marketing professional

 Income: $55,000 | Tax Bracket: 22%